Bune Information

 Druids may see in Bune a connection to the ancestral wisdom and the liminal spaces between worlds.

-bunes goetic sigil sealDemonolatry practitioners, diverging from the traditional vilification of demons, approach Her with reverence, seeking spiritual enlightenment, and material assistance.
+bunes goetic sigil sealDemonolatry practitioners, diverging from the traditional Abrahamic vilification of demons, approach Her with reverence, seeking spiritual enlightenment, and material assistance.

 These varied traditions show Bune’s resurgence as an entity that has moved beyond the negative connotations of the past to assist those seeking Her guidance in the present.